mischlrebl/zpl-grayscale-prep/README.md

   - Labelary: Add image
   - ZPL Designer: Insert > Image

-the section will be placed with the ^FO (Field Origin ) command automatically and can be adjusted
+the section will be placed with the ^FO (Field Origin ) command automatically that can be positioned

 ### resolution
 the source image already has to have the right size: